SayyidKamal/SayyidKamal/README.md

 Data Science
 -----------------

-I am a software engineer bachelor whom has branched in to web dev, mobile dev, ui/ux, networking and desktop apps.
+I am a software engineer whom has branched in to web dev, mobile dev, ui/ux, networking and desktop apps.
 I have now found my path in tech to be a Data science !

 * 🌍  I'm based in Nigeria
 * 🖥️  See my portfolio at [Akamal](http://https://akamal.webflow.io/)